-Rechargeable batteries Vs disposable batteries: Is it really worth the hassle of buying a battery charger and charge the batteries when they run out of power?
+Rechargeable batteries Vs disposable batteries: Is it really worth the trouble of buying a battery charger and charging our batteries every time they run out of power?

-Is it not way easier to change an already discharged battery for a new one and just keep that expended battery on a box until you have time to take it to a collection spot?
+Is it not way easier to replace an already exhausted battery for a new one and just keep that exhausted battery on a box until you have time to take it to a collection spot?

-Well, disposable batteries may have both an economic and a environmental impact so keep reading to know if in your particular case it is is worth to start using rechargeable batteries.
+Well, disposable batteries may have both an economic and an environmental impact so keep reading to know if in your particular case it is worth starting using rechargeable batteries.

-IKEA has recently made an announcement stating that:
+IKEA has recently made a rechargeable batteries announcement stating that:

 ‘ Following IKEA’s commitment to inspire and enable people to live a healthier and more sustainable life at home, all non-rechargeable alkaline batteries will be removed from the global home furnishing range by October 2021.

 With this decision, IKEA wishes to inspire consumers who need to frequently use batteries to make a switch to rechargeable batteries.